 The Wrong Side of Ordinary

 Two things we learn very quickly when it comes to "The Wrong House", also known as "Dream House, Nightmare Neighbour", firstly is that this movie is inspired by a true story, the other is that Kathleen Strickland is the person to blame for everything and she is already seeing a therapist.
-What this means is that "The Wrong House" ends up all about how psycho is Kathleen going to get and is she behaving like this in the first place?
+What this means is that "The Wrong House" ends up all about how psychotic is Kathleen going to get and why is she behaving like this in the first place?
 The clue may come when we hear an older resident comment on how Kathleen looks familiar.

 What this all boils down to is that "The Wrong House" ends up sadly a wrong movie, failing to do a true story it was inspired by justice and ending up only ever on the wrong side of ordinary.